 Pinkston Watersports opened in 2014 and was the project of Glasgow Watersports Ltd, a charity run by volunteer watersports enthusiasts for the benefit of the community.
 It consists of a big CLEAN water basin suitable for canoeing, kayaking and other watersports plus an exciting artificial white water course - the first in Scotland.
 It is situated on the Forth and Clyde Canal near Speir's Wharf in North Glasgow.

 Clyde Region are lucky enough to have our own 40ft container which has a variety of kayaks, paddles, buoyancy aids, spray tops and helmets for the white water rafting.

-We have secured use of the facility on Tuesday evenings between April and September running two sessions 6pm-8pm and 8pm-10pm for a very reasonable fixed price, with a maximum of 16 participants on water at once.
-Sessions are booked centrally through Clyde Scouts Office, equipment and instructors will be provided on site.
+We have secured use of the facility on Tuesday evenings between April and September running two sessions 6pm-7.30pm and 7.30pm-9pm for a very reasonable fixed price, with a maximum of 16 participants on water at once.
+Sessions are booked through Auchengillan's main office, equipment and instructors will be provided on site.
 This cost covers use of the site, equipment and trained instructors.

 A consent form must be brought for each young person (which should include medical information and confirmation of whether or not they can swim).

 This link opens The Scout Association standard consent form.
 If you have your own form that you normally use, you can do so, so long as it contains all of the information required.
 It needs to be signed by their parent/guardian where the young person is under 18 years old and the instructor will ask to see these.
 Please make instructors aware on arrival of any participants with medical information.

 Kit list: Trainers or wet boots (no one will be allowed on the water without suitable footwear), Waterproof jacket (that they don't mind getting wet), Shorts or trousers (not jeans), T-shirt and jumper (must be long sleeved and not woollen) and a towel.